- Download our Shanghai Schools Guide

 It is relatively easy to navigate Shanghai's subway and bus systems.
 Both display their destinations in English and Mandarin, although only the subway has announcements in English.

-The Shanghai Public Transportation Card (known as jiao tong ka) can be used to travel on buses, the metro, and even some taxis, and is recommended for those planning on regularly using Shanghai's public transport.
-These can be bought at certain convenience stores and any metro station for a small deposit, and money can be loaded onto the card at metro stations.
+The Shanghai Public Transportation Card (known as jiaotong yikatong) can be used to travel on buses, the metro and even some taxis, and is recommended for those planning on regularly using Shanghai's public transport.
+These can be bought at certain convenience stores, banks and any metro station for a small deposit, and money can be loaded onto the card at metro stations.

-The bus system in Shanghai is extensive and well established, although the buses are older and slower than the newer subway system.
-A list of routes written in English can be found online and at some stations, as drivers usually don't speak English.
+Serving a population of over 27 million, the bus system in Shanghai is extensive and well established, with over 10 bus companies connecting various areas and suburbs.
+A list of routes written in English can be found online and at some stations, which is helpful as drivers usually don't speak English.
+Several routes are operated by Shanghai's trolleybuses and eBRT (electric Bus Rapid Transit) system, and this network is constantly expanding

-Those who don’t want to use a transport card can also get day pass cards for the metro.
+Those who don’t want to use a transport card can also get day pass cards or single-journey tickets for the metro.
 At newer stations, these can only be bought at automatic vending machines.
 At rush hour, be prepared for a crush of people on the more popular lines.

 Taxis in Shanghai